 IE7 does this through a "common feed list", which stores all the feeds in the subscription, and that list will then be availble to all other applications in Windows.
 This means another application - in this case, RSS Bandit - was updated to allow the application to synchronize with the common feed list.

 This allows the feeds to be shared across the entire platform, which encapsulates the complexity.
 This allows moving from blogs and news to audio podcasting to delivery of any content - pictures, spreadsheets, presentations, calendar events, etc.

 Chris is currently on stage here at Gnomedex.
 So far so good.
 The suspicion is that the WiFi won't last long - there are fifteen or so laptops just on the row where I'm sitting.
 Plenty of power, but I think the WiFi might just be overloaded, as things are a bit funky.
-I have Denise on one side, Nick on the other.
+My wife is on one side, Nick on the other.
 So far not much to report, but I'll update this as the conference moves along.

 While we've nearly exhausted our tourist time, we did manage to fit in a nice day of driving by heading down the length of Whidbey Island, just North of Seattle.

 But on the way, we had to visit the Fremont Troll, since it was so close and we barely missed it on our Duck ride the other day.
 Luckily it was indeed on our way, and we simply stopped for a few minutes and checked out the massive sculpture.
 Very cool.

 Then we hit the road, and took I-5 towards Vancouver, veering off to Anacortes before we made it quite that far.
 Unfortunately, the ferries were not cooperating, so we decided to drive some more.
 We had hoped to take a ferry out towards the San Juan Islands, but it just was not to be on this day.